This course focuses on barking that happens at home — not barking during walks or dog meetings.

 This 3-Step Method helps your dog understand that you are aware of the situation and responsible for handling it.

-When communication becomes clear, the dog can start to relax.
+When communication becomes clear, the dog can relax.

 Week 3 — Real-Life Situations